JhossePaul/pysetl/docs/source/dal.rst

 ++++++++++++++++++++++++++++++++++++++++++++

 :class:`pysetl.storage.repository.BaseRepository` is a type-safe layer over a BaseConnector.
-Instead of returning a genric DataFrame it will return a :class:`typedspark.DataSet`.
+Instead of returning a generic DataFrame, it will return a :class:`typedspark.DataSet`.
 This will allow you column-wise type validation.
-PySetl strongly support :mod:`typedspark` philosophy and encourage its use over Connectors in order to reduce runtime errors and development time.
+PySetl strongly supports :mod:`typedspark` philosophy and encourages its use over Connectors to reduce runtime errors and development time.

 .. code-block:: python